 sudo command is designed to allow users to run programs with the security privileges of another user, by default the root user.

 In this guide, we will show you how to create a new user with sudo privileges on CentOS.
 You can use the sudo user to perform administrative tasks on your CentOS machine without a need to logging in as the root user.

 By default on CentOS, users in the group wheel are granted with sudo access.
 If you want to configure sudo for an existing user, just add your user to the

-Follow the steps bellow to create a sudo user on your CentOS server.
+Follow the steps below to create a sudo user on your CentOS server.

-Start by logging in to you CentOS server as the root user.
+Start by logging in to your CentOS server as the root user.

 ssh [email protected]_ip_address

 Create a new user account using the useradd command.